 At the School of Law, we cultivate a dynamic, thriving research environment where academics undertake significant, cutting-edge research with real world impact.

 We take a pluralistic approach to legal research, with members of the School actively engaged in individual and collaborative research which spans a wide range of methodologies and research traditions.
 Across all of these areas, our research challenges preconceptions and established ideas about the law, subjects the content and process of legal decision-making to stringent analysis, and provides value to external users and impacts upon the wider world.

-We have a number of standing seminar series, which are open to all, including: the Ghandhi series which focuses on international law, humans rights and EU law; the (cross-institution) Axis of Protection series, which focuses on human rights, the law of armed conflict, and refugee law; and the Work-in-Progress series, which showcases developing research across the School.
+The School is proud to be a vibrant, inclusive and supportive research community.
+Each year we host a diverse programme of symposia, conferences and seminars, often funded in whole or part by external funders and organised on the initiative of the members of the different research themes.
+We also have a number of standing seminar series, including the Ghandhi series which focuses on international law, human rights and EU law; the (cross-institution) Axis of Protection series, which focuses on human rights, the law of armed conflict, and refugee law; and the Work-in-Progress series, which showcases developing research across the School.

 Discover the breadth and depth of our research